pykello/virtqio/content/en/notes/spacetime-physics/lorentz-transformation.md

 ### L.2 Faster than light?

-If I fly at 4/5 the speed of light and fire a bullet that observe to fly forward at 4/5 the speed of light, isn't the bullet flying at 8/5 the speed of light relative to the observer on the ground?
+If I fly at 4/5 the speed of light and fire a bullet that I observe to fly forward at 4/5 the speed of light, isn't the bullet flying at 8/5 the speed of light relative to the observer on the ground?